The Barker Adoption Foundation has worked in India for more than 30 years.

 - Couples must have had a stable marital relationship for a minimum of two years.

 - A married couple’s combined age should not exceed 90 to adopt a child up to 4 years of age (45 for single parents).
-Married couples with a combined age of up to100 years can adopt a child from 4-8 years old (50 for singles), and couples with a combined age of up to110 years can adopt a child older than age 8 (55 for singles)
+Married couples with a combined age of up to 100 years can adopt a child from 4-8 years old (50 for singles), and couples with a combined age of up to110 years can adopt a child older than age 8 (55 for singles).
+Note that "combined age" counts total years, months and days.

 - There must be an age difference of 25 years or more between adoptive parents and the child.